-Oberlin College
+Oberlin College Athletics

 Carroll Notches Another Record in Season-Ending Defeat at Hiram